p-bodson/mifMaker/README.md

 ## Installation

+> *If you would like to see a video explaining how to use this program, see the Tutorials posted on the ECE 272 Lab page https://eecs.oregonstate.edu/tekbots/courses/ece272*

 If you've already cloned this repository into a directory, nice job.
 Otherwise, to clone this repository, simply change into the directory where you want the repository to exist, make sure git is installed, and type

     git clone https://github.com/p-bodson/mifMaker.git